Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Introduction

-There has also been a growing recent interest in identifying proper entanglement measures for diagnosing topological phases of {\em mixed} quantum states, as generated by thermal fluctuations~\cite{Lu2020, Lu2023} or decoherence (which can occur even when energy-exchange processes are suppressed~\cite{Joos2003,Merkli2007}) and dephasing~\cite{Fan2024, Lee2023, Ellison2025, Sohal2025, Wang2025} as a major obstacle in present noisy intermediate-scale quantum devices.
-However, these approaches do not consider explicitly the structured~\cite{Fux2023,Fux2024,Cygorek2024,Cygorek2024a} environment and thereby induced dissipation to which candidate materials are always exposed, typically due to bosonic quasiparticles in solids.
-Such an environment can lead to non-Gibbs mixed quantum states, even in the long time limit~\cite{Nathan2024, Fux2023}, and it can also generate~\cite{Reyes2024} new interactions between spins that are not present in the original equilibrium Hamiltonian.
+There has also been a growing interest in finding proper quantities for diagnosing topological order and/or long-range entanglement in {\em mixed} quantum states, such as Gibbs states~\cite{Trushechkin2022,Nathan2024} generated by thermal fluctuations~\cite{Lu2020, Lu2023,Sabharwal2025,Zhou2025} or those generated by decoherence (occurring even when energy-exchange processes are suppressed~\cite{Joos2003,Merkli2007}) and dephasing~\cite{Fan2024, Lee2023, Ellison2025, Sohal2025, Wang2025} as major obstacles in present noisy intermediate-scale quantum devices.
+However, these efforts do not consider possibly structured~\cite{Fux2023,Fux2024,Cygorek2024,Cygorek2024a} environments and thereby induced dissipative dynamics to which candidate materials are always exposed, typically due to bosonic quasiparticles in solids.
+Beyond the ultraweak system-bath coupling limit, such environments can lead to time-asymptotic steady states that are thermalized~\cite{Fux2023} but, however, {\em not} of Gibbs type~\cite{Fux2023,Trushechkin2022,Lee2022,TelloBreuer2024}; and they can also induce~\cite{ReyesOsorio2026} new effective interactions between spins.